 -Written on the front of the poster horizontally (at the top)

 -Clearly printed in large letters

 -Double concepts must both be illustrated

 3. The following identifying information must appear on the back of each poster.
 Many teachers will use pre-printed labels or plain paper taped on the back.
 Whatever you find best works for us as long as it is legible.
+Labels are preferred as we find that ink often bleeds through and makes handwritten information illegible.
 You are welcome to use the following form setup for the required information and you can copy and paste school information for each before printing.
 If you have Avery 5162 labels, it should print correctly: FORM – Labels for back of posters

 - Student’s name

 - Grade level